Nonprofit Trends to Watch in 2023

 Growing Adoption of Mobile Technology by Nonprofits

-– Create mobile-friendly sites
+– Create Mobile-Friendly Sites

-– Run an Email marketing campaign
+– Run an Email Marketing Campaign

 Don’t forget about email marketing when reaching out to potential donors on their mobile devices.
 Many people check their email multiple times daily on their smartphones, so make sure your newsletters and other communications are optimized for small screens.
 You can also include links to donation pages or giving apps in your emails to make it easy for recipients to provide immediately.